Jimpxx/golfens-it-system-backend/README.md

 Golfens IT System Backend
 ===============

-This application is for the GIT backend.
+This project is a node application that is running in an docker container with the webserver Caddy (v2).